Kingdom of Kottayam

-Kottayam (Cotiote) is a former independent feudal city-state, in the present-day Indian state of Kerala, in the Indian subcontinent.
+Kottayam (Cotiote) was a feudal city-state in Malabar, present-day Kerala, India.
 Kottayam (Cotiote) is famed for Pazhassi Raja, one of the principal leaders of the Wayanad Insurrection (Kotiote Palassi rebellion or Cotiote War).
 Pazhassi Raja was a member of the western branch of the Kottayam royal clan.
-When Hyder Ali of the Kingdom of Mysore Mysore invasion of raided parts of Malabar in 1773, the Raja of Kottayam found political asylum in Travancore.
+When Hyder Ali of the Kingdom of Mysore occupied Malabar in 1773, the Raja of Kottayam found political asylum in Travancore.
 In 1790, the British recognized Pazhassi Raja as the head of Kottayam instead of the original Raja who had taken refuge at Travancore.

 History

 The origin of the Kottayam royal family is lost in obscurity.
 By tradition Harischandara Perumal who built a fort at Puralimala and resided there is regarded as the founder of the Kottayam family.
 The rajas of Kottayam were therefore called Puralisas and were also known as Purannattu rajas, who ruled over the land of Purainad.
 Descendants of the Puraikizhar family and are referred to in the Tirunelveli copper plate of Bhaskara Ravi Varman.
 At times, the part of Kolathunad, the Kottayam principality gradually acquired independent control over the territories lying in the Tellichery taluk, shared the area with the Iruvazhinad Nambiars and also extended its jurisdiction up to the borders of Coorg.
 The family came to have three branches: Eastern, Southern and Western.
 The first two had their seat at Kottayam and the last at Pazhassi.